AI Use Cases/Private Equity

 Why Generic Tools Fail

 Generic expense management platforms built for corporate accounting don't understand the fund structure complexity - management fees, carry allocations, portfolio company add-on acquisition costs, and cross-fund expense sharing.
-They require manual mapping of fund vehicles and lack the regulatory context needed for AIFMD or CFIUS-compliant auditing, leaving finance teams to build custom validation rules that break when fund structure changes.
+They require manual mapping of fund vehicles and lack the regulatory context needed for AIFMD or ILPA-compliant auditing, leaving finance teams to build custom validation rules that break when fund structure changes.

 The AI Solution